Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Introduction

 \section{Introduction}

 As universities strive to support students in increasingly complex learning environments, students differ substantially in what they bring to the classroom.
 Variations in students' prior knowledge, skills, experiences, and learning approaches have led to growing expectations for individualized feedback and support \cite{ramdasCreatingEquitableLearning2025}.
 However, large class sizes and limited instructor availability make sustained one-on-one tutoring difficult to provide at scale \cite{youngTiredFailingStudents2021}.
-Study groups provide a compelling alternative that supports deeper understanding, and sustained learning motivation \cite{loesEffectCollaborativeLearning2022,tullisWhyDoesPeer2020}, but not all students have access to these learning opportunities, and their effectiveness depends on peer expertise and group dynamics \cite{bergtoldAssessmentGroupFormation2024,premoWhichGroupDynamics2022}.
+Study groups provide a compelling alternative that supports deeper understanding and sustained learning motivation \cite{loesEffectCollaborativeLearning2022,tullisWhyDoesPeer2020}, but their effectiveness depends on availability, peer expertise, and group dynamics \cite{bergtoldAssessmentGroupFormation2024,premoWhichGroupDynamics2022}.
 Social robots represent a promising approach to complement existing learning support by offering readily available, interactive guidance, study companionship, and encouragement for productive learning behaviors \cite{belpaemeSocialRobotsEducation2018,lampropoulosSocialRobotsEducation2025}.
-Such tasks require nuanced communication skills -- such as giving personalized feedback to increase learning effectiveness \cite{ackermannHowAdaptiveSocial2025,donnermannSocialRobotsApplied2022,gordonAffectivePersonalizationSocial2016} or providing emotional support to promote learner motivation \cite{deubleinScaffoldingMotivationLearning2018,donnermannSocialRobotsGamification2021,hungDesigningRobotTeaching2013}.
+These tasks require nuanced communication skills -- such as giving personalized feedback to increase learning effectiveness \cite{ackermannHowAdaptiveSocial2025,donnermannSocialRobotsApplied2022,gordonAffectivePersonalizationSocial2016} or providing emotional support to promote learner motivation \cite{deubleinScaffoldingMotivationLearning2018,donnermannSocialRobotsGamification2021,hungDesigningRobotTeaching2013}.